openshift-cloud-functions/Documentation/knative-OCP-4x.md

    `./etc/scripts/install.sh`

->**NOTE:** The `install.sh` script can time-out waiting for an Istio operator and you may recieve a `ERROR: Timed out` message.
+>**NOTE:** The `install.sh` script can time-out waiting for the Istio operator to complete, and you may receive an `ERROR: Timed out` message.
 If the `install.sh` script fails to install Istio, run the script again after it times out.

 4. Once the script starts, you will see the following warning and prompt.